ZitongBo/ZitongBo.github.io/_pages/about.md

 I used to work with Prof. [Junliang Xing](https://pi.cs.tsinghua.edu.cn/lab/people/jlxing/en/) at Institute of Automation, Chinese Academy of Sciences.
 We have won third and fourth place in the CIG2017 and AIIDE2018 StarCraft AI competitions.
 I am a grand master-level StarCraft player and very passionate about using AI technology to play games.

 I'm looking for a job opportunity.
-If you are interested in my research, please feel free to contact me!
+If you are interested in my research, please contact me!

 **E-mail: zitong2019@iscas.ac.cn, bozitong1996@gmail.com**